 Term of Service:

 Your service will not exceed one trial during a 12-month period.
 In most cases, jury trials are conducted from 8:30 a.m. to 4:30 p.m. with brief recesses during the day and at least a one hour lunch break.

 You are not paid for your first day of service.
 The second and all days after you are paid $15.00 per day as set by the State Legislature.
 You may also receive mileage compensation at the rate of .34 cents per mile, one-way from home.

 Certification of your appearance for Jury Duty is required by some employers and will be furnished upon request.

 Security of Juror Information and Court Contacts

-Should you receive a telephone call from someone identifying themselves as a court employee and requesting personal information such as a social security number, date of birth, credit card numbers, etc. please contact the fraud unit at your local law enforcement agency.
-Please also contact our Jury Services Unit for the Superior Court of California, County of Humboldt at (707) 269-1270.
+If you receive a telephone call from someone identifying themselves as a court employee and requesting personal information such as a social security number, date of birth, credit card numbers, etc. please contact the fraud unit at your local law enforcement agency.
+Please also contact our Jury Services Unit at (707) 269-1270 option 2.

 Juror Parking Information

-On your jury summons there is a Juror Parking Permit that you would detach and place in plain view on your vehicle dashboard.
+On your summons there is a Parking Permit that should be placed in plain view on your vehicle dashboard.

 Your parking permit allows you to park in the 2 hour street parking only.
 You are not required to move your vehicle after 2 hours.
 All other areas you will follow the posted rules, even with a Juror parking permit.
 Parking in private lots, 12, 15 or 30 minute zones or other restricted areas will likely result in a ticket or your vehicle could even be towed.